dials/dials/doc/sphinx/data_files.rst

     }
   ]

+.. _experiments_json:

 Experiment list files
 ---------------------

-The datablock file is stored as a JSON file in ascii format.
+The experiment list file is stored as a JSON file in ascii format.
 Whilst being human readable (and editable), editing the file directly is generally not recommended.
 The file contains the location of any imported imagesets and the same experimental models contained in the datablock file (i.e. beam, detector,